weewx/weewx/docs/README.txt

 2.X.X

-config_vp.py now returns the console version number if available (older consoles do not offer this).
+Now supports the Oregon Scientific WMR918/968 series, thanks to user William Page.
+Thanks, William!!

 Now includes a Redhat init.d script, contributed by Mark Jenks.
 Thanks, Mark!!

+config_vp.py now returns the console version number if available (older consoles do not offer this).

+Hardware dewpoint calculations with the WMR100 seem to be unreliable below about 20F, so these are now done in software.
+Thanks to user Mark Jenks for sleuthing this.

 2.0.2 11/23/12